chef/automate/components/automate-chef-io/content/docs/backup.md

 ### Backup to a Filesystem

-Backups can be stored in a configurable backup directory.
-The backup directory should be on network-attached storage or synced periodically to a disk on another machine, to ensure that you can restore from your backup data during a hardware failure.
+One backup option is to store backups in a configurable backup directory.
+The backup directory should be on network-attached storage or synced periodically to a disk on another machine.
+This best practice ensures that you can restore from your backup data during a hardware failure.

 The default backup directory is `/var/opt/chef-automate/backups`.
 If it does not exist, the deployment process creates it.

 To configure your Chef Automate installation's backup directory to another location:

-1. Create a `backup_config.toml` file in your current directory with the following content, replacing `/path/to/backups` with the path to your backup directory:
+1. Create a `backup_config.toml` file in your current directory with the following content.
+Replace `/path/to/backups` with the path to your backup directory:

     ```toml
     [global.v1.backups.filesystem]